 Recommended spots in Aomori, Hirosaki and Goshogawara to enjoy even on rainy days

-Satisfaction with your trip tends to be affected by the weather, but there are many Properties in Aomori, Hirosaki, and Goshogawara that you can enjoy without worrying about the rain, such as museums and aquariums.
+Satisfaction with your trip tends to be affected by the weather, but Aomori City, Hirosaki City, and Goshogawara City have many Properties such as art museums and aquariums that you can enjoy without worrying about the rain.
+Here are some recommended Properties.

 Tachineputa, a 23-meter-high craft, is worth seeing.